dhamolahedonist/hng_boilerplate_node_web/README.md

 By following these steps, you should have your Node.js and TypeScript application up and running.
 If you encounter any issues, please refer to the documentation of the respective tools or seek help from the community.

-## API Endpoints

-All API endpoints can be referenced in the [API Reference](API_REFERENCE.md) document.

 ## Versioning

 This project is versioned to ensure backward compatibility and easy maintenance.
-The current version is [version].
+The current version is [v1].